imrenagi/solarcity_challenge/README.md

 * [Gojek](https://itunes.apple.com/us/app/go-jek/id944875099?mt=8).
 This is the mobile application that I've ever worked on.
 I built iOS mobile app and RESTful API for several services.
 This code is not public so unfortunately I can't share the code with you.

 * [Bridestory Wedding App](https://itunes.apple.com/us/app/bridestory-wedding-app/id1067262519?mt=8).
 I worked on iOS team for developing this application.
 This application has been featured in Apple Store Indonesia.
 The code is not public so unfortunately I can't share the code with you.

-* A description of the problem and solution.
-* Commands required to run the application, including any database management required.
-* While all submissions are expected to be a full stack application, let us know whether your solution is more focused on back-end, front-end or full stack development (While most of our engineers work full stack in some capacity, for the purpose of the coding challenge no preference is paid towards any specific track.).
-* Reasoning behind your technical choices.
-Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
-* (Optional) Link to other code you're particularly proud of.

 Review Process
 --------------